BREASTFEEDING AND LACTATION RESEARCH CENTRES

 2019 – Larsson-Rosenquist Foundation Shanghai Breastfeeding Research Center: the world’s first centre for basic research with a global focus on epidemiology, with Fudan University and Tongji University, and in association with Children’s Hospital of Fudan University and Shanghai First Maternity and Infant Hospital

-2018 – Larsson-Rosenquist Foundation Oxford Centre for the Endocrinology of Human Lactation: investigating the molecular endocrinology of human lactation, at the Oxford Women’s Centre, John Radcliffe Hospital, Nuffield Department of Women’s & Reproductive Health, Oxford University
+2018 – Larsson-Rosenquist Foundation Oxford Centre for the Endocrinology of Human Lactation: investigating the molecular endocrinology of human lactation at Nuffield Department of Women’s & Reproductive Health, at Oxford University

-2017 – Larsson-Rosenquist Foundation Mother-Milk-Infant Center of Research Excellence: the world’s first interdisciplinary research centre to explore breastmilk from a comprehensive, long-term perspective, at the School of Medicine, University of California, San Diego
+2017 – Larsson-Rosenquist Foundation Mother-Milk-Infant Center of Research Excellence: the world’s first interdisciplinary research centre to explore breastmilk from a comprehensive, long-term perspective, at the University of California San Diego

-2015 – Larsson-Rosenquist Foundation Center for Neurodevelopment, Growth and Nutrition of the Newborn: investigating the neurodevelopmental mechanisms that influence child and youth development, at the Faculty of Medicine, University of Zurich
+2015 – Larsson-Rosenquist Foundation Center for Neurodevelopment, Growth and Nutrition of the Newborn: investigating the neurodevelopmental mechanisms that influence child and youth development, at the University of Zurich